-The Farewell is a funny, poignant, and ultimately uplifting dramedy that contrasts Chinese and Western cultural values when a New York-based Chinese family return to the homeland to farewell the beloved terminally ill matriarch, who is unaware of her grim diagnosis.
+The Farewell contrasts Chinese and Western cultural values when a New York-based Chinese family return to the homeland to farewell the beloved terminally ill matriarch, who is unaware of her grim diagnosis.
+A funny, poignant, and ultimately uplifting dramedy.

 The Farewell, writer-director Lulu Wang’s terrific second feature, almost wasn’t made (this interview refers).
 Her initial financial backers, the American box office foremost in their considerations, insisted on her including a white character in a major role.
 Wang refused to “whitewash” the film, which is based on her own family experience, and the money evaporated.

 Happily, she eventually prevailed, funded by new backers.
 The first lot may end up kicking themselves.
 By prioritising authenticity over bottom-line strategizing, Wang has come up with the feelgood film of the year.
 If there’s any justice this will translate to box office success not only in the West, but very possibly in the huge Chinese market.

 The casting of rapper/comedian/actor Awkwafina in the lead role is a masterstroke.
 She plays thirtyish New Yorker Billi, child of Chinese immigrant parents, who flies to the homeland for a family reunion.
 The occasion for the getogether is purportedly a family wedding, but actually to farewell the feisty family matriarch, Billi’s beloved grandmother, or “Nai Nai” (played by the delightful Shuzhen Zhao), who has been diagnosed with a terminal illness.
 Awkwafina does a fine job of her emotionally demanding role, but more than that, she functions as a link between Western and Chinese culture.